 The project would result in significant short-term impacts to both commercial and recreational fishing from preclusion of fishing efforts in the project area during the proposed survey and from behavioral reactions of targeted fish and invertebrate species that would reduce catch per unit effort both during and after the project.
 In addition, the anticipated injury and mortality to fish and fish larvae that would result from the proposed project activities has the potential to cause both short and long term adverse impacts to commercial and recreational fishing.
-For these reasons, the Commission finds the proposed project to be inconsistent with the commercial and recreational fishing policy of the Coastal Act, Section 30234.5.
-While a comprehensive and detailed fishing mitigation plan could be sufficient to ensure protection of commercial and recreational fishing activities, the Commission does not currently have a plan that is detailed enough for it to assess whether mitigation would be adequate to meet this Coastal Act policy.
+For these reasons, the Commission finds the project as currently proposed to be inconsistent with the commercial and recreational fishing policy at Coastal Act, Section 30234.5.
+As noted above, the Commission believes a more complete Communications Plan and a more robust, comprehensive and detailed fishing mitigation plan based on the JOFLO model could be sufficient to ensure protection of commercial and recreational fishing activities.
+However, the Commission does not currently have a plan that is detailed enough for it to assess whether mitigation would be adequate to meet Coastal Act Section 30234.5.
+If the proposed project were otherwise consistent with other Coastal Act policies, the Commission could ensure consistency with Section 30234.5 by requiring: (1) a more comprehensive Communications Plan identifying how PG&E would provide updated sound propagation information to the affected fishing community, how PG&E would update its database of parties interested in reviewing and commenting on the proposed project, and including measures for providing timely information updates via social media; and (2) a more comprehensive Mitigation Plan based on the JOFLO model that specifies a baseline compensation amount to address expected impacts to the fishing community, includes clear guidance on the criteria and process used to submit and determine valid claims, and to resolve any claim-related disputes.